 Geelong is Victoria’s second city.
 The region is home to over a quarter of a million people making it the 12th largest centre in Australia.
 Greater Geelong is regarded as Australia’s fastest growing region with predictions of over 30% population growth over the next 15 years.

-The name Geelong comes from the term Jillong from the Wauthrong People which have a history in the region dating back thousands of years.
+The name Geelong comes from the term Jillong.
+This name originates from our region’s traditional owners, the Wauthrong People.
+Our region has a history that date back thousands of years.

 Geelong is the gateway to the tourist resort towns of the Bellarine Peninsula, Surf Coast and world famous Great Ocean Road.
 It is only an hour’s drive North West to the historic gold field towns of the Golden Triangle, and 74 kilometres from Melbourne.
 Geelong is perfectly located for exploring the best of Victoria.